mafrmt00/Apple_II_Keyboard/README.md

 Software:
   - Arduino IDE
-  - USB Host Shield Library 2.0 (The modified Version included in theis Repo!)
+  - USB Host Shield Library 2.0 (The modified Version included in this repo!)

 ### Installation
-  - Create a folder "Apple_II_Keyboard" under your sketches dir and copy all files from the root dir of this repo there (The dir where the .inop lies).
+  - Create a folder "Apple_II_Keyboard" under your sketches dir and copy all files from the root dir of this repo there (The dir where the .ino lies).
   - Copy the "USB_Host_Shield_Library_2.0" dir to you libraries dir.
   - Select Uno as board in the Arduino IDE
   - Use Upload in the Arduino IDE.
 If you can see some output in the serial monitor as you type everythin works.